jbrummack/gemini/readme.md

-= gRPC-Bindings for Google Gemini
+# gRPC-Bindings for Google Gemini
-== Supports VertexAI and the Gemini API
+## Supports VertexAI and the Gemini API
-Both VertexAI and Gemini gRPC endpoints are supported == Manages GCP-Authentication automatically
+Both VertexAI and Gemini gRPC endpoints are supported
+## Manages GCP-Authentication automatically
+Creates a token from account credentials every hour which is then cached

-== Roadmap
+## Roadmap
-- Clean up dependencies
 - Token creation retry logic
 - Complete convenience scaffolding for all major request types